ehtiramabdullayev/SimpleMicroServiceApp/README.md

 # SimpleMicroServiceApp
-This is a simple project related to microServices.
-Stay Tuned!
+<i>This is a simple project related to microServices.
+Stay Tuned!</i>